TheBoldReaper/Clocked-MadeWithKivy/README.md

 6. Type `py -m pip install -r requirements.txt`

 Now you can just click the green play button ![img_1.png](ReadmeIMGs/GreenPlayBtn.png)  and run it

+If that doesn't work check if you have set up configurations correctly.